graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/custom_codelet.rst

 The second case is a custom operation which is executed on the CPU.

 The third possibility is a custom, fused elementwise arithmetic operation.
-In this last case, the gradient creation in the Optimizers will not produce a gradient operation for the custom operation.
+In this last case, the gradient creation in the optimisers will not produce a gradient operation for the custom operation.

-Fully customized IPU operations
+Fully customised IPU operations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can provide a custom operation to be compiled into the Poplar